 6 Ways to Seal Your House for Winter

-2. Windows and doors are a big source of energy loss, but this is compounded by little or no insulation between gaps in the framing.
-Remove moldings and fill gaps in the frame using spray foam insulation designed specifically for doors and windows, which will not warp framing as it expands.
-After replacing trim, caulk around door and window frames using an acrylic-latex caulk, preferably one that’s paintable.
-Don’t worry if you aren’t a pro at beading a straight line of caulk — use non-glossy clear caulking that won’t showcase mistakes, or buy an inexpensive caulking tool to create a neat profile and minimize stretching and cracking.
-If necessary, install new weatherstripping.
+2. Look for gaps in the framing around windows and doors.
+Remove moldings and fill gaps with spray foam insulation specifically for doors and windows, which won't warp framing as it expands.
+After replacing trim, apply acrylic-latex caulk, preferably one that’s paintable, around door and window frames.
+Use non-glossy clear caulk that won’t showcase mistakes, or buy an inexpensive caulking tool to create a neat profile and minimize stretching and cracking.
+If necessary, install new weatherstripping, too.

-3. Check for basement cracks along floors or basement walls, as well as gaps along the sill plate and foundation and at the top and bottom of rim joists.
+3. Check for cracks along basement floors or walls, as well as gaps along the sill plate and foundation and at the top and bottom of rim joists.
 (Rim joists are located at the ends of the building, the final joist that supports the floor/ceiling.)
 For cracks less than ¼” wide, use acrylic latex caulk to seal.
 For larger gaps, use spray foam insulation according to manufacturer’s instructions.

 6. Seal supply ducts.
 They are one of the greatest sources of energy loss as well, mainly due to significant temperature differences between the leaky supply air and the indoor environment, impacting heating and cooling efficiency.